SSC Braille Competency Course, Unified English Braille Contracted (Grade 2)

 Since this course is accredited by the SQA, candidates must reach a recognised standard for each stage before completing the Final Assessment.
 This is a skills-based course and, by its very nature, requires a high level of commitment and regular daily practice.
 Candidates should aim to practise daily for 1 hour.

 This course offers the opportunity to acquire competence in reading and writing contracted UEB braille.
 The course is presented in 12 stages and contains writing exercises along with flat and raised braille reading material.
 Each stage is assessed separately by submitting an assessment to the Course Tutor for marking.
 Candidates must submit Stage Assessments in accordance with the time limits laid out in the course materials; failure to do so could result in being removed from the course.
-The Final Assessment is undertaken without the use of reference materials and must be supervised by a person in authority.
+The Final Assessment is undertaken as a timed, formal exam without the use of reference materials and must be invigilated by a person in authority.

 Candidates must have access to a standard Perkins Brailler and supply their own braille paper.
 The SSC has a limited supply of braillers which, if available, may be hired for the duration of the course for a non-returnable fee of £50; non-return of a brailler would incur a charge for the full replacement cost.

-As already mentioned, candidates will have 18 months, from receipt of the package, to complete the course including the Final Assessment exam.
-Please note that it is not possible to extend the completion of the course past 18 months unless there are exceptional circumstances that are in line with University regulations.
+Candidates will have 18 months, from receipt of the package, to complete the course including the Final Assessment exam.
+Please note that it is not possible to extend the completion of the course past this length of time unless there are exceptional circumstances that are in line with University regulations.

 For statistical purposes, for the SSC's Annual Report to its funding body, the application form requests information on whether you may be from a mainstream school, special unit, or other, and pupil age range focus; we would be grateful if you would supply as much information as possible.